ddronamraju/movielens-mini-recsys/README.md

 - Hit@10 ≈ 0.06–0.09
 - Strong baseline for MF uplift comparison.

-These create a measurable baseline to improve upon with matrix factorization in Hour 5.
+These create a measurable baseline to improve upon with matrix factorization.